 In the past, securities class action litigation has often been brought against a company following periods of volatility in the market price of its securities.
 During the quarter ended September 30, 2001, putative shareholder class action lawsuits were filed against us, a number of our officers and directors, and several investment banks that were underwriters of our initial public offering.
 The suits allege that the underwriter defendants agreed to allocate stock in our initial public offering to certain investors in exchange for excessive and undisclosed commissions and agreements by those investors to make additional purchases in the aftermarket at pre-determined prices.
 Plaintiffs allege that the prospectus for our initial public offering was false and misleading and in violation of the securities laws because it did not disclose these arrangements.
 In July 2003, a special litigation committee of our board of directors agreed to participate in a settlement with the plaintiffs.
 The settlement agreement, as amended, is subject to court approval and sufficient participation by defendants in similar actions.
 If the proposed settlement, as amended, is not approved by the court or a sufficient number of defendants do not participate in the settlement, the defense of this litigation may continue and therefore increase our expenses and divert management's attention and resources.
 An adverse outcome in this litigation could seriously harm our business and results of operations.
-In addition, we may, in the future, be subject to other securities class action or similar litigation.
+In 2006, a shareholder derivative complaint was filed in the Superior Court of the State of California, County of San Mateo against our certain current and former officers and directors since at least 2000 and by failing adequately to disclose such transactions.
+The complaint seeks unspecified monetary damages, corporate governance changes, and restitution.
+In addition to the current derivative claim, we may be subject to derivative and other lawsuits that may be maintained on an individual or class basis alleging claims based on our stock op